SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/feeds.md

 ### Create new feed

-There are two ways to create a feed: either from the TIP interface or by using the API and the [feeds](../../../develop/rest_api/intelligence/#tag/Outgoing-Feeds/operation/post_feeds_resource) endpoint.
+There are two ways to create a feed: either from the TIP interface or by using the `POST /api/v2/inthreat/feeds` API endpoint.

 To create a new feed: